prysmaticlabs/prysm/sharding/README.md

 - Push to your remote `git push YOURNAME collations-pool`
 - Go to the [geth-sharding](https://github.com/prysmaticlabs/geth-sharding) repository on Github and start a PR comparing `geth-sharding:master` with `go-ethereum:collations-pool` (your fork on your profile).
 - Add a clear PR title along with a description of what this PR encompasses, when it can be closed, and what you are currently working on.
 Github markdown checklists work great for this.

+# Acknowledgements

+A special thanks for entire [Prysmatic Labs](https://gitter.im/prysmaticlabs/geth-sharding) team for helping put this together and to Ethereum Research (Hsiao-Wei Wang) for the help and guidance in our approach.

 # References